June 2nd, 2011

 Look Professional.
 Always wear a suit or sport coat, shirt pressed, with tie, and decent shoes.
 Stand tall and carry yourself with confidence.

 Meet Lower Bench.
-On entering courtroom introduce yourself to the baliff, clerk, and court reporter.
+On entering courtroom introduce yourself to the bailiff, clerk, and court reporter.
 Remember their names.
 Establish a professional repore with them.
 Never underestimate the importance of the lower bench.

 Follow Local Rules.
 Know the court’s local rules, and follow them.
 If the judge says ten minutes for argument stay within ten minutes.

 Go through the Paces.
 Never assume the judge has read the briefs.
-Cover all significant facts and the relevant law.
+Unless the judge directs otherwise, cover all significant facts and the relevant law.
 In a bench trial make an opening statement.

 The Judge is a Juror.
 Treat the judge like a sophisticated juror which she is (especially in a bench trial).
 She has emotions and is moved by a compelling story just like a juror.
 Look her in the eyes and stay away from reading.